Tyrrrz/Ressy/Readme.md

 using Ressy;
 using Ressy.HighLevel.Icons;

-var portableExecutable = new PortableExecutable("C:/Windows/System32/notepad.exe");
+var portableExecutable = new PortableExecutable("some_app.exe");

 portableExecutable.SetIcon("new_icon.ico");
 ```

 > **Warning**:
-> Calling this method does not remove existing icon and icon group resources, except for those that are overwritten directly.
+> Calling this method does not remove the existing icon and icon group resources, except for those that are overwritten directly.
-> If you want to clean out redundant icon resources (e.g. if the previous icon group contained more icons), call the `RemoveIcon()` method first.
+> If you want to clean out redundant icon resources, call the `RemoveIcon()` method first.

 Additionally, you can also set the icon by passing a stream that contains ICO-formatted data: